cbjuan/juancb.es/content/talk/2020_SE_USAL_Remote/index.md

 authors = []

 # Abstract and optional shortened version.
-abstract = "Practical overview about what is working remotely and what to expect.
+abstract = "(Talk in Spanish) Practical overview about what is working remotely and what to expect.
 Talk given to students of Computers Engineering degree" abstract_short = "Practical overview about what is working remotely and what to expect.
 Talk given to students of Computers Engineering degree"

 # Name of event and optional event URL.